hellohi-ll/Wooden-Fish/README.md

 by LLT & GYM

 ## Overview
 This project is a web-based application that simulates an Electronic Muyu (Wooden Fish), a traditional Buddhist percussion instrument.
-It's designed for users who want to engage in a meditative practice or just enjoy the experience of using a digital version of the Muyu. \n
+It's designed for users who want to engage in a meditative practice or just enjoy the experience of using a digital version of the Muyu.

 ## How to Use
 **Playing the Muyu Sound**: Click the wooden fish image button at the bottom of the screen to play the sound.
 The button will animate slightly to indicate it's been pressed.